 - 190 Project-Based Introduction to CEE.
 Allows freshmen to explore topics in Civil and Environmental Engineering through a project-based learning format.
 The course also develops competencies in critical skills such as technical writing in CEE, data management and computation, and design thinking in a collaborative team environment.
-4 hours. - Special Topics.
+4 hours. - 198.
+Special Topics.
 Structured presentations of new and developing areas of knowledge in civil engineering offered by the faculty to augment the formal courses available.
 Prerequisite: Individually identified for each offering under this course number.
-1 to 4 hours. - 199.
-Undergraduate Open Seminar.
-Topics will vary each semester.
-Please see section topic.
-Approved for both letter and S/U grading. - 201.
+1 to 4 hours. - 201.
 Systems Engrg & Economics.
 Introduction to the formulation and solution of civil engineering problems.
-Major topics are: engineering economy, mathematical modeling, and optimization.
+Major topics are engineering economy, mathematical modeling, and optimization.
 Techniques, including classical optimization, linear and nonlinear programming, network theory, critical path methods, simulation, decision theory, and dynamic programming are applied to a variety of civil engineering problems Prerequisite: MATH 231; CS 101; credit or concurrent registration in MATH 257 or MATH 415.
 3 hours. - 202.
 Engineering Risk & Uncertainty.
 Identification and modeling of non-deterministic problems in civil engineering design and decision making.
 Development of stochastic concepts and simulation models and their relevance to real design and decision problems in various areas of civil engineering.
 Prerequisite's CS 101, Credit or concurrent registration in MATH 241. - 300.
 Behavior of Materials.
 Same as TAM 324.
-Mechanical behavior or engineering materials, including metals, ceramics polymers, concrete, wood, bitumens, and asphaltic concretes; explanations of macroscopic behavior in terms of phenomena at the microscopic level.
+Mechanical behavior or engineering materials, including metals, ceramics polymers, concrete, wood, bitumen, and asphaltic concretes; explanations of macroscopic behavior in terms of phenomena at the microscopic level.
 Lecture/lab format.
 Prerequisite: Completion of Composition I; CHEM 104; TAM 251.
-4 hours. - Transportation Engineering.
+4 hours. - 310.
+Transportation Engineering.
 An introduction to the design, planning, operation, management, and maintenance of transportation systems; integrated multi-modal transportation systems (highways, air, rail, etc.); layout of highways, airports, and railroads with traffic flow models, capacity analysis, and safety.